COS30018-2025-Sem2-GroupD1/MedicalDiagnosisSystem/README.md

 ### Getting Started
 1. **Access the Application**: Navigate to the provided URL
 2. **Create User Profile**: Click on your profile to set name, role, and specialty
+3. **Select Patient**: Enter an 8-digit Patient ID in the sidebar and press the patient icon or Enter
-3. **Start New Chat**: Click "New Chat" to begin a conversation
+4. **Start New Chat**: Click "New Chat" to begin a conversation
-4. **Ask Medical Questions**: Type your medical queries in natural language
+5. **Ask Medical Questions**: Type your medical queries in natural language
-5. **Manage Sessions**: Use the sidebar to switch between different chat sessions
+6. **Manage Sessions**: Use the sidebar to switch between different chat sessions

 ### User Roles
 - **Physician**: Full medical context with clinical guidance